-Any EWDD branded marketing materials (e.g pens, bags, etc.) considered to be purchased/ordered by EWDD staff must be reviewed by Jamie Francisco to ensure compliance with the use of the EWDD logo.
-Once the EWDD branded marketing materials are identified and "mocked-up," forward to Jamie Francisco no less than 2 weeks prior to the date of ordering for logo usage review/approval.
+Any EWDD branded marketing materials (e.g. pens, bags, etc.) considered to be purchased/ordered by EWDD staff must be reviewed by the EWDD Communications Team to ensure compliance with the use of the EWDD logo.
+Once the EWDD branded marketing materials are identified and "mocked up," forward to ewddcomms@lacity.org no less than 2 weeks prior to the date of ordering for logo usage review/approval.